realmcu/HoneyGUI/doc/en/get-started/index.md

 HoneyGUI is a graphics display framework independently developed by Realtek.
 It is an open-source embedded graphical user interface (GUI) library specifically designed for resource-constrained microcontrollers and embedded systems.
 HoneyGUI is lightweight, feature-rich, and highly customizable, making it widely used in consumer electronics, home appliances, medical devices, and smartwatches.

-As a comprehensive display framework, HoneyGUI not only includes Realtek's self-developed display engine development tools but also supports direct calls to external APIs such as LVGL and ARM2D for application development.
+As a comprehensive display framework, HoneyGUI not only includes Realtek's self-developed display engine but also supports direct calls to external APIs such as LVGL and ARM2D for application development.
 Additionally, HoneyGUI provides a PC-based simulation environment, allowing developers to quickly develop and debug applications without relying on embedded hardware platforms.
 Furthermore, HoneyGUI can be used in conjunction with Realtek's proprietary front-end design tool, [RVD](/Glossary.rst#RVD), to achieve visual programming.

 Here are several common methods for APP development: